inngest/stepkit/CONTRIBUTING.md

 ## Project Overview

-Open Workflow is a framework for building durable, resumable workflow execution systems.
+StepKit is a framework for building durable, resumable workflow execution systems.
 It provides an abstraction layer that allows workflows to be executed on different backends (in-memory for testing, or distributed systems like Inngest) while maintaining the same workflow code.

 ## Monorepo Structure

 This is a pnpm workspace monorepo with three packages:

-- **@open-workflow/core**: Core abstractions and execution logic.
+- **@stepkit/core**: Core abstractions and execution logic.
 Other packages depend on this package.
-- **@open-workflow/in-memory**: Simple in-memory driver.
+- **@stepkit/in-memory**: Simple in-memory driver.
-- **@open-workflow/inngest**: Integration with Inngest.
+- **@stepkit/inngest**: Integration with Inngest.

 There are also examples in the `examples` directory.